 We served a variety of small business markets, including:

 The exposure into how small businesses succeeded in such a wide range of industries was a fantastic learning experience.
 I use the wisdom and insights I gained to help artists and other small business entrepreneurs create profitable marketing systems.

-Here is a screenshot from the Amazon Kindle "Business of Art" top 100 list.
-I was lucky enough to have four of the above books in the top 16 on the list.
+These books have an ongoing impact in the marketplace.
+Here is a recent screenshot from the Amazon Kindle top 1oo "Business of Art" list.
+It shows four of my books listed in the top 16 on the list.